Association for Jewish Studies

 • Submission to the Association’s journal publications as follows:

-Starting January 1, 2019, the AJS Review accepts submissions through ScholarOne, an online peer review system, administered by Cambridge University Press.
+Starting January 1, 2019, the AJS Review accepts submissions through ScholarOne, an online peer review system, administered by University of Pennsylvania Press.
 ScholarOne is a product of Clarivate Analytics.
 The website asks submitting authors for:

 2. Institutional affiliation (if applicable)

-4. Also collect other informal demographic information about rank, geographic location, or other factors which might ensure that we reached out to a diverse array of potential contributors.
+4. Informal demographic information about current professional role, geographic location, and other factors to reach out a diverse array of potential contributors.

 When you terminate your membership or cancel website account access, the Association may continue to share information about you according to our legal and regulatory requirements.